Judge rules Menendez brothers’ bid for freedom through resentencing can continue

 Hochman’s office said they could not support the brothers’ resentencing because they had not admitted to lies told during their trial about why they killed their parents and did not “fully recognize, acknowledge, and accept complete responsibility” for their crime.

-The brothers appeared in court over Zoom but hadn't made any public statements through the first few hours of Friday's proceeding.
+The brothers appeared in court over Zoom but didn’t make any public statements.

+“They’ve waited a long time to get some justice, today is actually probably the biggest day since they’ve been incarcerated,” the brothers’ attorney, Mark Geragos said of the family.

 While the defense argued they acted out of self-defense after years of sexual abuse by their father, prosecutors said the brothers killed their parents for a multimillion-dollar inheritance.